 MPVA 653 Individual Instruction (1 or 2, max 12, FaSpSm) Weekly individual instruction and vocal performance forum.
-(Duplicates credit in former MUPF 653.)

 MPVA 754 Artist Diploma Performance (4, max 16, FaSpSm) Individual instruction and related lab participation for Artist Diploma students.

 MPVA 790 Research (1-12) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.